marville001/marville001/README.md

 - 🌱 All things Reactjs, Python and Nodejs

 - 📫 How to reach me: [My Portfolio](https://thereactivedeveloper.com/)
-- 👨🏽‍💻 Currently Leaning Data Structures and Algorithms
+- 👨🏽‍💻 Currently Leaning DSA

 <center>
   <table>